liyunze-coding/chess-playing-bot-v2/README.md

-# chess puzzle solving bot
+# Chess bot using OpenCV

 ### version 2.0